- No FAQs found

 - Stone NJ, Robinson JG, Lichtenstein AH, et al. 2013 ACC/AHA guideline on the treatment of blood cholesterol to reduce atherosclerotic cardiovascular risk in adults: a report of the American College of Cardiology/American Heart Association Task Force on Practice Guidelines.
 Circulation.
 2014;129:S1-45.

 - Friedewald WT, Levy RI, Fredrickson DS.
 Estimation of the concentration of low-density lipoprotein cholesterol in plasma, without use of the preparative ultracentrifuge.
 Clin Chem.
 1972;18:499-502.

-- Martin SS, Blaha MJ, Elshazly MB, et al. Comparison of a novel method vs the Freidewald equation for estimating low-density lipoprotein cholesterol levels from the standard lipid panel.
+- Martin SS, Blaha MJ, Elshazly MB, et al. Comparison of a novel method vs the Friedewald equation for estimating low-density lipoprotein cholesterol levels from the standard lipid profile.
 JAMA.
 2013;310:2061-2068.